Chase Dealer Services - Setting the Pace Newsletter

-Drive Germain, which launched more than a year ago, offers subscribers access to more than 50 vehicle models across 15 manufacturers with the ability to swap in and out of vehicles based on their needs.
+Drive Germain offers subscribers access to more than 50 vehicle models across 15 manufacturers with the ability to flip in and out of vehicles based on their needs.

 Germain Motor Company has found that about one third of its subscription users are short-term participants who are using the service to see which vehicle they may want to buy or lease.
 One third live elsewhere and only need a vehicle for part of the year.
 And the final third want the flexibility of getting into a new car faster than a typical lease.

 Originally launched with new vehicles only, Germain has since added certified pre-owned vehicles after learning that “customers want clean, newer technology in the car, but were less sensitive to mileage,” says Jessica Germain, General Manager of Germain Mercedes-Benz.

 Subscription services introduce a new channel to monetize vehicles along with operational impacts as dealers scale, or manage, their fleet and optimize the service.

 “We buy from our stores, sell back to our stores, service and repair at our stores,” says Austin Germain, Brand Experience Manager for Germain, explaining how the program is integrated into multiple parts of the business.

 One of the challenges subscription presents is how to address the cost of vehicle depreciation.